Brunswick Junction, Western Australia

-Brunswick Junction is a town in the South West of Western Australia, situated along the South Western Highway between Harvey and Bunbury.
+Brunswick Junction is a town in the South West region of Western Australia, situated along the South Western Highway between Harvey and Bunbury.
 It had a population of 772 people at the 2016 census, down from 797 at the 2006 census.

 History

 The Aboriginal name for the Brunswick area is Mue-De-La.

 The Brunswick River which runs just north of the town was surveyed by John Septimus Roe in 1830, and likely named by Governor Stirling after the Duke of Brunswick.
 Stirling was in command of HMS Brazen in 1813 when the ship was commissioned to take the Duke of Brunswick to Holland.
 The Duke was on the ship for five days.

 The first farm in the area, "Alverstoke", started in 1842 by Marshall Waller Clifton, was producing wheat, barley and potatoes within a few years.
 A bridge was built over the Brunswick River at Australind to give settlers in the area easier access to what was then the main community in the Harvey District.

 In 1893, when the Perth-Bunbury railway was completed, no-one lived in the present-day townsite, but the Brunswick Farmers' Association was formed, with a post office and school operating nearby.
 In 1898, a junction was opened south of the river when the line to Collie opened and Brunswick Junction railway station was built.

 The population of the town was 68 (38 males and 30 females) in 1898.

 The Brunswick Junction Prison was located in the former railway barracks.
 By 1979, it was a minimum security prison with capacity for 26 inmates.
 It was closed in 1984.

 The town's centre underwent a significant upgrade in 2011 as part of the Royalties for Regions program, a dairy themed playground, landscaping and an underground power hub were all part of the $380,000 project that was opened by Brendon Grylls.